A-Zheng/DiscordLTPBot/README.md

 Abstraction

+- [x] Creation of multiple queues

+- [x] Ability to set amount of people to play

 - [ ] Users should be unique in a queue.
 Have not implemented due to having to test.
 (Don't want to create multiple discord accounts yet)

-- [x] Creation of multiple queues

-- [x] Ability to set amount of people to play
+- [ ] Queue names should be unique.

 - [ ] Ability to add amount of time available (i.e. take me off queue after x amount of time)

 - [ ] If user goes away, or offline, take off of queue

-- [ ] If a person is in multiple queues, and one queue pops with his name, and he is pinged, remove him from other queues that he is in
+- [ ] If a person is in multiple queues, and one queue pops with his name, and he is pinged, remove him from other queues that he is in (is this necessary?)

 - [ ] Deploy onto AWS (free EC2) Server?